-Confluence sends out a daily or weekly email message summarising the top news that is relevant to you.
+Confluence sends out a daily or weekly email message summarizing the top news that is relevant to you.
 This is a great way of drawing people into the wiki discussions even if they are infrequent users of Confluence.
 The report shows the most popular content in the wiki, based on the number of likes and comments, and recently-created pages or blog posts.
-Confluence gives a higher ranking to activity by people in your network or in your favourite spaces.
+Confluence gives a higher ranking to activity by people in your network or in your favorite spaces.
 A link in the email message allows you to choose daily or weekly notifications, or to turn the notification off.
 See the video.

 Note: All Confluence users will receive this email message by default.
 For instructions on turning it off, see the Confluence 4.2 Upgrade Notes.

-Personalised summary of Confluence news and updates.
+Personalized summary of Confluence news and updates.
 (See the documentation.)